 The Data Upload Wizard is the most common way to import data into SpatialKey.
 This article will walk through the steps of importing a dataset for the first time as well as updating or appending to an existing dataset, all using the Data Upload Wizard.
-We will also take a quick look at the abbreviated Data Upload Wizard available in the Flood app.

 If you need sample data to try it out, check out our Sample CSV Data files.

 On the Datasets tab, click on the “Add New Dataset” button and select the “Upload Dataset” option.

 The Data Upload Wizard will walk you through a few steps that will help SpatialKey learn about your data and how to plot it on a map.

 The first screen contains links describing what files types are supported for upload and also displays your organization’s limits, so you know how many records and columns are allowed for each dataset.
 Drag your file into the window or select a file from a folder to upload a dataset.

 Selecting a shapefile: If the file you select is a shapefile, you will automatically skip to the final screen to name your dataset, configure email notifications, and opt to share this dataset with everyone in your organization.